EXCLUSIVE-U.S. seen delaying swaps rules for overseas banks

 Major Wall Street firms and banks dominate the derivatives market and have been widely expected to fall into the swap dealer category.

-JPMorgan, Bank of America Corp (BAC.N), Citigroup Inc (C.N), HSBC Holding Plc (HSBA.L) and Goldman Sachs control 96 percent of cash and derivatives trading for commercial banks and trust companies as of Dec.
+JPMorgan, Bank of America (BAC.N), Citigroup (C.N), HSBC (HSBA.L) and Goldman Sachs control 96 percent of cash and derivatives trading for commercial banks and trust companies as of Dec.
 31, according to data from the Office of the Comptroller of the Currency.

 Large swaps market players are likely to have to register with the CFTC later this year.